Truth Tellers

 Reuters Photojournalism Exhibition

 Reuters employs 450 photographers, including award-winning frontline photojournalists, reporting from over 200 locations around the world, and has won six Pulitzer Prizes for photography.
-In a show specially curated for the Truth Tellers Summit by Reuters Pictures enterprise editor Adrees Latif and Reuters Pictures global editor Rickey Rogers, summit attendees saw some examples of Reuters’ remarkable recent photojournalism.
+In a show specially curated for the Truth Tellers Summit by Reuters Senior editor of Wider Image and Special Projects Maye-E Wong, 2024 summit guests saw examples of Reuters’ remarkable recent photojournalism.

 The Venue

-The Summit will take place in the prestigious Art Deco setting of the Royal Institute of British Architects in London.
+The Summit takes place in the Art Deco setting of the prestigious Royal Institute of British Architects in London.

 Credit: Philip Vile